What is Body Inflammation?

 The liver becomes overwhelmed when we consume acidic foods and drinks.
 These foods may contain additives, preservatives, and chemicals that the reactive body will treat as a foreign invader and attempt to eliminate if not removed in time via proper filtering by the liver.

-If this is not effective enough, these toxins can cause an inflammatory response in our body, which can lead to a number of health problems.
+If this is not effective enough, these toxins can cause an inflammatory response in our body, which can lead to many health problems.

 Eventually, inflammation compounds over time and can result in cellular and tissue degeneration, especially in the genetically weakest parts of our bodies.
-In fact, this is how inflammation is localized as a specific disease with the same underlying cause.
+This is how inflammation is localized as a specific disease with the same underlying cause.

 What Are The Main Causes of Body Inflammation?